Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Amyloidosis is a violation of protein metabolism, accompanied by the formation in the tissues of a specific protein-polysaccharide complex (amyloid) and the defeat of many organs and systems.
+Amyloidosis is a disorder of protein metabolism, accompanied by the formation of a specific protein-polysaccharide complex (amyloid) in tissues and damage to many organs and systems.

 ICD-10 code